halkyonio/tap/demo.md

     Kind: Secret
 ```
 >**Tip**: You can get the name of th claim using `kubectl get classClaim/postgresql-1 -n demo3 -ojson | jq -r .metadata.name`
-- Create on the TAP cluster, a `demo3` namespace, secret & RBAC using the bash script `./scripts/tap.sh populateUserNamespace demo3`.

 - Use the `Workload` of the [spring boot petclinic repo](https://github.com/halkyonio/spring-tap-petclinic.git) and configure the `service-ref` like also pass as env var the property to tell to Spring to use the `application-postgresql.properties` file

 ```bash